d-miller/d-miller.github.io/draft/README.md

 Columns: description, flexibility, development time, learning time, what skills you will pick up, core technologies/languages.

 As detailed above, each route has its pros and cons, but both involve learning some computer programming.
 If you haven't programmed before, then great!
 Making visualizations is a fun way to learn.
-If you have programmed, then making visualizations will extend your skills.
+If you have programmed, then making visualizations will extend your skills and improve your abilities to communicate ideas about data.

 <div align="center"><img src="https://s-media-cache-ak0.pinimg.com/736x/27/b4/31/27b431f659ca49426d01a7be28f0091d.jpg" width="500"/></div>
 <a href="http://qz.com/308904/heres-the-first-line-of-code-ever-written-by-a-us-president/"><span style="font-size: 0.75em;">Obama learns computer programming by making visualizations with JavaScript.</span></a>